APSL/redux-i18n/README.md

 }
 ```

-Where *translations* is a dictionary as this:
+Where *translations* is a dictionary similar to this:

 ```javascript
 export const translations = {